This year’s flagship battle on the Android side has already begun. It is Snapdragon 8 Gen 2 vs Dimensity 9200 tonight.

 Performance

-It is also key to note that light tasks such as social media, calls and lite games do not really require that much CPU power.
+It is also key to note that light tasks such as social media, calls, and light games do not require that much CPU power.
 So the three cores there should do okay.

 GPU

-There’s a GPU test known as the 1080p Manhattan off screen test.
-Here are the scores as reported by Digital Chat station and Notebook check:
+There’s a GPU test known as the 1080p Manhattan off-screen test.
+Here are the scores as reported by the Digital Chat station and Notebook check:

-The Adreno 618 supported and ran games slightly better than the Mali G76 MC4 despite the fact that the G76 MC4 was the better GPU.
+The Adreno 618 supported and ran games slightly better than the Mali G76 MC4 even though the G76 MC4 was the better GPU.
 The simple reason was that game developers optimized games better for the Adreno 618.

 So that should be something that one should keep an eye open for.
 Software (app and game) developers are very much on Qualcomm’s side at the moment.